Disc pain overview

 Spinal discs are located between the vertebrae of the spine and act as cushions and shock absorbers.
 Discs are naturally comprised of 90 percent water.
 As we age, degeneration occurs, and the discs begin to lose their water content.
 This can cause them to move outside of their intended location, causing nerve compression and irritation.

 - Prolapsed discs

 - Thinning disc

 - Disc protrusion

 Not all degenerative disc conditions cause patients lasting pain.
-In fact, nearly 90 percent of all patients who experience pain will find relief within three weeks of the initial pain.
 At times, these conditions can arise without causing any symptoms at all.
 However, when the disc material migrates out of its place between the vertebrae, disc material can press against nerve roots or the spinal cord.
 This can cause pain, tingling, numbness and weakness.